vegetableman/blog/content/about/index.md

 I love art.
 Just enough to find myself dabble in it, mostly on illustrations.
 And when it comes to UI, I love rummaging around the nooks and crannies of the interface labyrinth to get the user experience just right.
 I often stick to the basics though.
 I am the *meat and potatoes* kind of guy.

 Since the front-end largely dictates the user experience of a product, I love driving it forward, keeping it performant and compliant.
-However, I am a **full-stack developer** and a **generalist** who loves engaging in all aspects related to systems, marketing and analytics.
+However, I am a full-stack developer with an eye for design and a generalist who loves engaging in all aspects related to systems, marketing and analytics.

 ### Other Interests: